tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 Model described above operates in thinking processes environment, surrounded mainly by appraisal and coping processes.
 We classify two types of appraisal processes mentioned above: non-conscious (quick, low level) and conscious (slower, high level) appraisals.

-###Non-Conscious appraisals
+###Non-conscious appraisals

-Non-Conscious appraisals are associated with instinctive reactions layer of model of six, are actually performed in spinal cord, hypothalamus and amygdala and has innate nature formed during evolution.
+Non-conscious appraisals are associated with instinctive reactions layer of model of six, are actually performed in spinal cord, hypothalamus and amygdala and has innate nature formed during evolution.
 We used Tomkins theory of affects as base for non-conscious emotional reactions [primer_affect_psychology].
 Main criteria used for evaluation is activity level of CNS that could be steady, increasing, decreasing.
 Thus appraisal is described as following:

 1. Quickest increase of brain activity triggers **surprise**, a bit slower increase - **fear/terror**, and most moderate - **interest/excitement**.
 1. Moderate steady CNS activity triggers **distress/anguish**, while high steady activity triggers **anger/rage**.
 It worth to note that the higher distress CNS activity the easier is switch to anger.
 We could interpret this as following: the longer the person is in distress state the easier he/she could be switched to anger state.